harvester/docs/docs/install/iso-install.md

 1. Configure the hostname of this node.
    ![config-hostname.png](/img/v1.2/install/config-hostname.png)

 1. Configure network interface(s) for the management network.
-By default, Harvester will create a bonded NIC named `mgmt-bo`, and the IP address can be configured via DHCP or a statically assigned one.
+By default, Harvester will create a bonded NIC named `mgmt-bo`, and the IP address can be configured via DHCP or statically assigned.
    ![config-network.png](/img/v1.2/install/config-network.png)
-      - Note: The Node IP can not change at the lifecycle of a Harvester cluster.
-If DHCP is used, users must make sure the DHCP server always offers the same IP for the same Node.
-If Node IP is changed, the related Node cannot join the cluster and might even break the cluster.
+      - Note: The node IP cannot be changed throughout the lifecycle of a Harvester cluster.
+If DHCP is used, you must make sure the DHCP server always offers the same IP for the same node.
+If the node IP is changed, the related node cannot join the cluster and might even break the cluster.

 1. (Optional) Configure the DNS servers.
 Use commas as a delimiter.

-1. Configure the `Virtual IP` which you can use to access the cluster or join other nodes to the cluster.
+1. Configure the `Virtual IP` which can be used to access the cluster or for other nodes to join the cluster.
-   - Note: If your IP address is configured via DHCP, you will need to configure static MAC-to-IP address mapping on your DHCP server in order to have a persistent Virtual IP, VIP must be different than any Node IP.
+   - Note: If your IP address is configured via DHCP, you need to configure a static MAC-to-IP address mapping on your DHCP server in order to have a persistent virtual IP (VIP), and the VIP must be unique.

 1. Configure the `cluster token`.
 This token will be used for adding other nodes to the cluster.